 High Blood Pressure is generally the result of poor lifestyle habits, prolonged stress, and/or genetic disposition.
 By the time hypertension has been diagnosed, the imbalances that are at the 'root' of the conditions have typically been developing for many years; because of this, high blood pressure is viewed as a chronic condition from the onset and is not easily treated with natural medicine.

-While simple herbs can be used as diuretics in cases of High Blood Pressure, this approach is just a short term solution to the problem.
-A more sophisticated way of using herbs to address high blood pressure is to use Superior Tonic Herbs to bring balance back to the organ systems that are at the 'root' of the disease.
+Simple herbs can be used as diuretics in cases of High Blood Pressure, but this approach is just a short term solution to the problem.
+A more sophisticated way of using herbs to address high blood pressure is to use Superior Tonic Herbs, topical remedies, and daily acupressure to bring balance back to the organ systems that are at the 'root' of the disease.